 Epidemiological data refers to the US, unless otherwise specified.

 Subacute thyroiditis is characterized by transient patchy inflammation of the thyroid gland (transient thyroiditis).
-Depending on the underlying cause, one of two types of histological changes are seen:
+Depending on the underlying cause, one of two types of histological changes is seen:

 - Viral infections: mumps virus, coxsackie virus, influenza virus, echovirus, adenovirus

 - Drugs: α-interferon, lithium, amiodarone, interleukin-2, tyrosine kinase inhibitors

 - Lasts 2–8 weeks

 - Caused by damage to follicular cells and the release of pre-formed colloid (stored thyroid hormones)